uOttawa COVID-19 Assessment Centre

-Who can get a test at the uOttawa Assessment Centre?
+Who can get tested at the uOttawa Assessment Centre?

 How do I know if I require a test?

-What do I need to bring with me to my appointment in order to get the test done?
+What do I need to bring to my test appointment?

 Can someone accompany me to my appointment?